levshx/drone-arduino/README.md

 # Arduino-based quadrocopter that can be controlled by Android

-If there were no bad girls, I would do porn, but I'm doing a drone here.
+If there were no bad girls, I would act in porn film, but I'm doing a drone here.

 I warn you that this project is not very stable, the controller can not cope with fast processing of all parameters.
 I would be happy if someone took advantage of this project for the purpose of prototyping and switching to STM or FPGA.